 Email email@example.com with any expression of interest.

-AMA Victoria's DiT mentoring program is for DiTs who are two to five years after graduation (HMO2 to HMO5).
+AMA Victoria's mentoring program is for doctors who are post-internship to fellowship.
 You must be a member of AMA Victoria, working in Victoria as a medical practitioner and have full registration as a medical practitioner with AHPRA.
+We have found a growing interest from doctors approaching fellowship seeking a mentor for support with the transition to consultant.

 Mentors are experienced doctors from Senior Registrar level upwards who are fully registered with AHPRA and currently practising in their chosen field of practice.
 Mentors are expected to be familiar with the current training pathway of their specialty.
 AMA Victoria mentors may have been involved in other mentoring programs or have worked recently with junior doctors.
 All senior doctors volunteering as mentors will be provided with guidance about their role and training as necessary.